michaelmengistu/cryptography-algorithms-for-TI-Nspire/README.md

 # encryption-decryption support for Ti-Nspire
-The programs inculdes elliptical curve and number theroy arithmetic to hlep with encrypting or decrypting data
+The programs inculdes elliptical curve and number theroy arithmetic to help with encrypting or decrypting data